DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

-2,151 of them arrested on the spot during acts of vandalism.[^f08_46] The Supreme Federal Court (STF) has been dedicated to the trial of the financiers of the attacks, having sentenced six of them with 12 to 17 years prison terms..[^f08_47] The alleged omission of the Institutional Security Office (GSI) (the Brazilian government's intelligence unit, an agency directly subordinate to the President's Office) , is also under investigation, with new names being added to the ongoing investigations.
+2,151 of them arrested on the spot during acts of vandalism.[^f08_46] The Supreme Federal Court (STF) has been dedicated to the trial of the financiers of the attacks, having sentenced six of them with 12 to 17 years prison terms.[^f08_47] The alleged omission of the Institutional Security Office (GSI) (the Brazilian government's intelligence unit, an agency directly subordinate to the President's Office), is also under investigation, with new names being added to the ongoing investigations.
 Among those recently indicted is the name of the former president, Jair Messias Bolsonaro.